MinghuiChen43/awesome-deep-phenomena/README.md

 ### Lottery Ticket Hypothesis: 2022

+- Revisit Kernel Pruning with Lottery Regulated Grouped Convolutions. [[paper]](https://openreview.net/forum?id=LdEhiMG9WLO) [[code]](https://github.com/choH/lottery_regulated_grouped_kernel_pruning)
+  - Shaochen Zhong, Guanqun Zhang, Ningjia Huang, Shuai Xu. *ICLR 2022*
+  - Key Word: Lottery Ticket Hypothesis.
+  - Digest: We revisit the idea of kernel pruning, a heavily overlooked approach under the context of structured pruning.
+This is because kernel pruning will naturally introduce sparsity to filters within the same convolutional layer — thus, making the remaining network no longer dense.
+We address this problem by proposing a versatile grouped pruning framework where we first cluster filters from each convolutional layer into equal-sized groups, prune the grouped kernels we deem unimportant from each filter group, then permute the remaining filters to form a densely grouped convolutional architecture (which also enables the parallel computing capability) for fine-tuning.

+- Proving the Lottery Ticket Hypothesis for Convolutional Neural Networks. [[paper]](https://openreview.net/forum?id=Vjki79-619-)
+  - Arthur da Cunha, Emanuele Natale, Laurent Viennot, Laurent_Viennot. *ICLR 2022*
+  - Key Word: Lottery Ticket Hypothesis.
+  - Digest: Recent theoretical works proved an even stronger version: every sufficiently overparameterized (dense) neural network contains a subnetwork that, even without training, achieves accuracy comparable to that of the trained large network.
+These works left as an open problem to extend the result to convolutional neural networks (CNNs).
+In this work we provide such generalization by showing that, with high probability, it is possible to approximate any CNN by pruning a random CNN whose size is larger by a logarithmic factor.

+- Audio Lottery: Speech Recognition Made Ultra-Lightweight, Noise-Robust, and Transferable. [[paper]](https://openreview.net/forum?id=9Nk6AJkVYB) [[code]](https://github.com/VITA-Group/Audio-Lottery)
+  - Shaojin Ding, Tianlong Chen, Zhangyang Wang. *ICLR 2022*
+  - Key Word: Lottery Ticket Hypothesis; Speech Recognition.
+  - Digest: We investigate the tantalizing possibility of using lottery ticket hypothesis to discover lightweight speech recognition models, that are (1) robust to various noise existing in speech; (2) transferable to fit the open-world personalization; and 3) compatible with structured sparsity.

+- Dual Lottery Ticket Hypothesis. [[paper]](https://arxiv.org/abs/2203.04248) [[code]](https://github.com/yueb17/dlth)
+  - Yue Bai, Huan Wang, Zhiqiang Tao, Kunpeng Li, Yun Fu. *ICLR 2022*
+  - Key Word: Lottery Ticket Hypothesis.
+  - Digest: This paper articulates a Dual Lottery Ticket Hypothesis (DLTH) as a dual format of original Lottery Ticket Hypothesis (LTH).
+Correspondingly, a simple regularization based sparse network training strategy, Random Sparse Network Transformation (RST), is proposed to validate DLTH and enhance sparse network training.

 - Reconstruction Task Finds Universal Winning Tickets. [[paper]](https://arxiv.org/abs/2202.11484)
   - Ruichen Li, Binghui Li, Qi Qian, Liwei Wang.
   - Key Word: Lottery Ticket Hypothesis; Self-Supervision.